jdolitsky/AppDotNetPHP/README.md

 Usage:
 --------
-A good example of sign in, sign out, and data retrieval can be found in index.php
+A good example of how to sign in, sign out, and retrieve data can be found in index.php

 Here is a simple example:
 <pre>